wy34/Trak/README.md

 # How to use

 * Clone the project and run it on Xcode 12 or above
-* Available on the Apple Appstore -> https://apps.apple.com/us/app/trakapp/id1552934572
+* (Currently Unavailable due to expired membership) Available on the Apple Appstore -> https://apps.apple.com/us/app/trakapp/id1552934572